neuralize-ai/edgerunner/README.md

 - Easier configuration of delegates (`CPU`, `GPU`, `NPU`), applying desired hardware acceleration with a single API call.
-- No manual memory allocation required (model input and output tensors are pre-allocated and accessed leading to copy-free inference).
+- No manual memory allocation required (model input and output tensors are pre-allocated and accessed leading to copy-free inference - simply `model.execute()`).

 ## 🎁 Features